dougspeed/LDAK/README.md

 Please note that this page focuses on how to download LDAK; if you are instead looking for advice on how to run LDAK, please visit either www.ldak-kvik.com (for documentation related to LDAK-KVIK) or www.dougspeed.com (for documentation on all other features of LDAK).

-If you find this page very confusing, you may prefer to instead follow the instructions on www.dougspeed.com/two-simple-analyses.
+If you find this page confusing, you may prefer to instead follow the instructions on www.dougspeed.com/two-simple-analyses.

 # How to obtain LDAK

 There are three ways to obtain LDAK; you can download the LDAK executable, you can install LDAK via conda, or you can compile your own version of LDAK from the source code.
-We generally recommend the first option (downloading the LDAK executable), whereas the third option (compiling from source code) is technically challenging for those without a computer science background.
+We generally recommend the first option (downloading the LDAK executable), while the third option (compiling from source code) is technically challenging for those without a computer science background.

 Please note that the Linux LDAK executable is most regularly updated (by contrast, the Mac executable, conda version and source code tend to be a few months out of date).